Cruise holidays are only getting bigger every year.

 For even more scenic splendour, opt for a cruise during Japan’s cherry blossom season.
 Alternatively, if you’d rather avoid the crowds, travel during autumn and you’ll be rewarded with the fiery colours of turning foliage instead.

-See our guide to Japan's cherry blossom season for a spring experience like no other.
+See our guide to Japan's cherry blossom season to find out more about Sakura season.

 The next choice of best cruise destinations has been popular on top cruise destinations lists for many years.